-We are proud to offer a range of Ethernet IP, encoding IP, and security IP to our customer base in the core networking, semiconductor, and hyper-scale data center markets.
+We are proud to offer a range of Ethernet IP, error correction IP, and security IP to our customer base in the core networking, semiconductor, and hyper-scale data center markets.

 We do this by using design customization such as non-standard protocols, application driven special modes, sub-system integration and verification, and hard macros.
 Please see the sections below for more information.